Conduit Fill Guide Using NEC Annex C Tables

 - Conduit Fill is purely about the physical space inside a raceway.
 It ensures wires can be pulled without damage and that there is some space for heat to dissipate.
 The calculations are based on the physical dimensions found in NEC Chapter 9 Tables 4 and 5.

-- Ampacity Adjustment, governed by NEC 310.15(C)(1), is about managing heat.
-When multiple current-carrying conductors are bundled in a raceway, their collective heat reduces the safe current-carrying capacity (ampacity) of each wire.
+- Ampacity Adjustment, governed by the ampacity and adjustment rules in Article 310 (see the adjustment-factor requirements in 310.15), is about managing heat.
+When more than three current-carrying conductors are bundled in a raceway, their collective heat reduces the safe current-carrying capacity (ampacity) of each conductor and derating must be applied.

 Related Resources